menta78/tsEva/README.md

 The drawback is that the confidence interval tends to be broader.

 * test/sampleSPISeries.m: this script analyzes a time series of projected SPI (Standardized Precipitation Index).
-In this series the peaks are distant at least 5 months one from the others.
+In this series the peaks are distant at least 5 months one from the other.
 Therefore the concept of annual maxima is meaningless, and the sole GPD approach is applied.
 The minimum time window for the detection of non-stationarity is 50 years (the whole time horizon of the time series is 130 years).